Anthony Edwards NBA Playoffs Player Props: Timberwolves vs. Nuggets

-Anthony Edwards and his Minnesota Timberwolves teammates take on the Denver Nuggets in the 2023 NBA Playoffs, at 9:30 PM ET on Sunday.
+Anthony Edwards will hope to make a difference for the Minnesota Timberwolves at 9:00 PM on Tuesday versus the Denver Nuggets in the 2023 NBA Playoffs.

-In this piece we'll dive into Edwards' stats and trends, helping you make good predictions on prop bets.
+Below, we break down Edwards' stats and trends to help you pick out the best prop bets.

 Anthony Edwards Prop Bets vs. the Nuggets